 Cincinnati A Top 10 City in the Nation for Parks

 The review included parks and greenspaces in Cincinnati managed by the Cincinnati Park Board as well as the Cincinnati Recreation Commission, Cincinnati Public Schools and the Hillside Trust.
-Cincinnati Parks is grateful to have had their collaboration and support in developing the application.
-Overall, as a city, Cincinnati ranked #8 in the nation.
+Cincinnati Parks is grateful to have had their collaboration and support in developing their application.
+Successful public green spaces in Cincinnati are only possible with support from the Mayor, City Council, City Manager, many partner agencies such as our primary philanthropic partner the Cincinnati Parks Foundation, and of course all of our park users and volunteers who spend thousands of ours making our parks the best they can be.

 Parks have a long and distinguished tradition in Cincinnati.
-The city is fortunate to have a robust and thriving system of parks dating back to the 1860’s with the development of Washington, Hopkins, Eden, and Piatt Parks.
+The city is fortunate to have a robust and thriving system of parks dating back to the 1860’s with the development of Washington, Hopkins and Eden and Piatt Parks’.
 In 1907, George Kessler, Landscape Architect created Cincinnati’s first park master plan to lift the city out of the dirty environment created by the Industrial Revolution.
 As a result, many have described Cincinnati as being created as a city within a park.

 Today, Cincinnati’s Parks consists of 5,000-plus acres of city parklands including 8 regional parks, 70 neighborhood parks, 34 natural areas, 6 neighborhood nature centers, 30 sites managed by the Cincinnati Recreation Commission, 5 parkways, 16 scenic overlooks, 2 arboretums and 65 miles of hiking and bridle trails.